dxw/playbook/playbook.md

 Exactly what security measures are prudent may vary depending on the device and what you're using it for.
 Some good practice examples are:

 - Configuring screens to lock after a period of inactivity
-- Ensuring that data on the device is regularly backed up (eg to the cloud)
+- Ensuring that work-related data on the device is regularly backed up
 - Encrypting storage
 - Using good passwords and changing defaults
 - Avoiding connecting devices to untrustworthy networks (internet cafes, security conferences, unencrypted (open) wifi networks, etc)